5genesis/ELCM/README.md

 For using this feature in the ELCM you only need to specify the URL where `Grafana reporter` is reachable.
 Please refer to the reporter documentation for the configuration of the reporter itself.

-The following is an example of a custom template that includes the 5 Genesis branding:
+The following is an example of a custom template that includes the 5Genesis branding:

 ```tex
 %use square brackets as golang text templating delimiters